 While dressing window coverings, there are plenty of factors to consider, and selecting the right lift mechanism is one of them.
 There are multiple ways of raising and lowering window shades including standard cord lift, pull chain, cordless, and motorized function.
 A window treatment lift system refers to a window blind or shade that can be pulled up and down in order to get diffused natural light and fresh air while having a great outdoor view.
 Each of these lift options plays a significant role in our home decor and you can choose the one based on your requirements.
 Irrespective of work functionality and reliability, we look for aesthetic beauty and that’s why many consumers opt for pull chain window shades because of their beaded chain appeal.
-Pulling the lift chain up or down will adjust the shades as per your desired location, giving you complete access to control over natural light and privacy.
+Pulling the lift chain up or down will adjust the privacy shades as per your desired location, giving you complete access to control over natural light and privacy.

 Why Pull Chain Window Shades Are Not Recommended